 - The capacity of the internal pouch will increase from approximately 50 cc when first constructed to 600 - 1000 cc over a period of months.
 Once the pouch is of ample size, gas should not be a problem, but in the early stage anti-gas medication may be of help.

 - When you are discharged, your activity level is restricted to a certain point: No heavy lifting or activity that involves the use of abdominal muscles for 3 months post-op.
 Return to work varies from patient to patient.

 - Your mid-line incision should be kept dry.
 If it gets wet, pat it dry.

-- During recuperation from major bowel surgery, the intestinal tract is edematous and very sensitive to food.
-As your health returns, usually around the 3-month mark, you can usually resume eating a variety of foods from all the food groups, with emphasis on individual food tolerance.
+- During recuperation from major bowel surgery, the intestinal tract is edematous (swollen with fluid) and very sensitive to food.
+As your health returns, usually around the 3 month mark, you can usually resume eating a variety of foods from all the food groups, with emphasis on individual food tolerance.
 Each person should experiment with food choices, gradually adding new foods one at a time to determine the effect on BCIR management.
 Our program motto is "drink, drink, drink and chew, chew, chew!"